purnelldj/ml_template/README.md

 ```
 ## initializing repository

+search all references of `ml_template` and change it to the desired name.

-local data should be stored in `ml_template/datasets/datasetname` the trainval and test data files are contained in the same directory.
+local data should be stored in `ml_template/datasets/datasetname` the train / val and test data files are contained in the same directory.

 ## train and test